-As you start to move on you may feel it is time to develop new interests.
-This can be important, as an experience you did not share with your loved one is more about the new 'you' than the bereaved you.
+As you start to move on you may feel it is time to develop new interests, or reconnect with friends and hobbies you have enjoyed in the past.
 Talk to friends or work colleagues to see what they do in their spare time; maybe they have a hobby you never knew about and can take you along.

-If you have been involved with charities or voluntary organisations while caring you may want to give something back through fundraising or indeed become part of a carer support group, if this is appropriate.
+If you have been involved with charities or voluntary organisations while caring you may want to give something back through mentoring or fundraising or indeed become part of supporting the organisation in other ways.